MPIfR-BDG/edd_ansible/README.md

   command.
 We need a system to force shut down the backend via the ansible control
 - Smarter dynamic inventories.
 Fine grained roles and host types in the future?
+- However, can the dynamic inventory as it is cover all use cases as e.g. consider the network topology?
+Would't teh default here be a manual check of the oeprator, thus contradicting the dynamic setup? this would be potentially easier to just write a play for the specific observation run.

 ## Ideas:
 - There can be multiple dynamic inventoreis for different needs